LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you `scatter` things over an area, you throw or drop them so that they spread all over the area. n.[U] `Efficiency` is the quality of being able to do a task successfully, without wasting time or energy. n.[U] `Litter` is rubbish that is left lying around outside.

+## 2022/10/17

+v.
+If someone or something `thrives`, they do well and are successful, healthy, or strong.
+v.
+If you `possess` something, you have it or own it. n.[C] `Orchids` are plants with brightly coloured, unually shaped flowers. n.[U] `Prosperity` is a condition in which a person or community is doing well financially. adj.
+Something that is `auspicious` indicates that success is likely.
+v.
+If one thing or person `resembles` another, they are similar to each other.